-1. Complete the survey
+1. Completed the survey

-2. Facilitate a Community Conversation
+2. Facilitated a Community Conversation

-3. Participate in the Community Open House
+3. Participated in the Community Open House

 - An integrated approach to service delivery by working across a wide range of sectors, agencies and organizations to proactively develop and implement evidence-based strategies and programs to address local priorities related to crime and complex social issues on a sustainable basis.

 - The implementation of CSWB plans will mark a shift in focus from a reactive, response-based approach to incidents to a more proactive, holistic approach to community safety.
 The direct result of this shift will see a reduction in pressures on first responders, as the CSWB plan will focus on social development, prevention, risk intervention and incident response.